Many-Body Spin Echo

+For $\tau\sim0$, on the other hand, the contribution \ref{enum:tr-pairing} requires that ${\bf m}^\prime={\bf T}{\bf F}^{(M)}{\bf m}$ and, more importantly, ${\bf n}^\prime={\bf T}{\bf n}$, where ${\bf T}={\bf F}^{(L)}$ is the matrix corresponding to full spin flip $M=L$.
+Since the sum~(\ref{eq:Delta}) of the action differences, obtained by noticing that each pair of trajectory has the same energy and plugging in the relations between them into the kinetic part of the action,

-Then an intermediate occupation ${\bf m}$ contributes with a negative sign, if the total number of particles in those single particle states, for which the spins are not flipped, is odd, while it contributes with a positive sign otherwise.
-Assuming again classical ergodicity, the size of the coherent contribution is determined by simply counting the number of Fock states ${\bf m}$ contributing positively ($\mathcal{N}_{even}$) and negatively ($\mathcal{N}_{odd}$), respectively, and computing their difference,
+is an integer multiple of $\pi$, each term in the sum over intermediate occupations contributes with a negative sign if the number of particles in the last $\Sites-M$ states is odd, and with a positive sign otherwise.
+Defining $\eta_{{\rm e(o)}}=0(1)$,